School of Society and Community

 • develop a knowledge base to underpin capable and effective practice

-• develop the necessary intellectual skills of critical thinking, inquiry and problem solving as applied to academic learning
+• develop the necessary intellectual skills of critical thinking, enquiry and problem-solving as applied to academic learning

 • practice ethical, research-minded and critically engaged work